Veteran–Founded · Nonprofit · Free Services

 Northern Star was born that day.

+Built by veterans, educators, criminologists, and mental health professionals, we don’t just respond to school violence — we work to stop it before it starts.
 School safety isn’t a metal detector problem.
-It’s a community problem — and it demands a community-based solution.
+It’s a community problem — and it demands a community‑based solution.

 The second‑highest number ever recorded.
 Any shooting is one too many.